 What will you experience?

-✔️ Participation in the annual cultural festivals organized by Bali Indah, in collaboration with artists, dancers, and musicians from the Bali Institute of Art.
+✔️ Participation in annual cultural festivals organized by Bali Indah, in collaboration with artists, dancers, and musicians from the Bali Arts Institute.

-✔️ Spectacular performances of Barong and Legong dance – expressive stories about the fight between good and evil.
+✔️ Spectacular Barong and Legong dance performances – expressive stories about the battle between good and evil.

-✔️ Performances by musicians playing traditional gamelan instruments and dancers in colorful costumes and masks, playing a key role in the performances.
+✔️ Performances by musicians playing traditional gamelan instruments and dancers in colorful costumes and masks, playing a key role in the shows.